ministryofjustice/staff-device-dhcp-server/documentation/high-availability.md

 The instances are linked via a known management communication channel.
 Each servers' communication channel is routed via it's dedicated load balancer meaning that servers can be restarted or replaced while maintaining a consistent control channel address.

 Server instances are provisioned using [AWS Fargate](https://aws.amazon.com/fargate/) to benefit from existing capabilities such as container deployment and health monitoring.
 Scalability is achieved by editing the terraform `aws_ecs_task_definition` (defined in the [infrastructure repository](https://github.com/ministryofjustice/staff-device-dns-dhcp-infrastructure)) then running the deployment pipeline.
 Initial experiments indicate that these scaling operations, using Fargate capabilities, are minimal impact.

+## Shared Lease Database

+Irrespective of the selected load balancing strategy, lease information needs to be persisted across server deployments and restarts.
+An in-memory implementation is potentially slower during (re)starts as it requires the Kea servers to synch before coming online and requires that at least one server is always running.

+The [Kea documentation](https://gitlab.isc.org/isc-projects/kea/-/wikis/designs/High-Availability-Design#central-lease-database) regarding lease databases states:
+> *...
+When one of the servers (primary, standby, or load balancing) comes back online after a failure, it follows similar procedure to enable the DHCP service as described in previous sections, except that it doesn't synchronize the lease database with the peers.
+It transitions directly to the ''ready'' state (bypassing ''syncing'' state). ...*

+The lease database will be implemented using AWS RDS to reduce management overhead, using built in RDS backup functionality.

 ## Discounted Configurations